 She was assigned to West Area Computers upon joining NACA, a division segregated due to the Virginia Jim Crow laws.
 Despite this, she was made acting head of the division in 1949, though she didn't receive the official title for many years thereafter.

-She and her husband Howard had four children.
+She and her husband Howard had six children together.
 One of her four children would eventually go on to work at NASA.

 In 2016, the film Hidden Figures documented her career at NASA.
 She was depicted by actress Octavia Spencer.